jeremytammik/tbc/a/2000_visual_api.md

 ####<a name="2"></a> GetMaterialArea Behaviour Varies

-GetMaterialArea returns different results for different kinds of elements, as explaind in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on the [method `GetMaterialArea` appears to use different formulas for computing the area depending on the element category](https://forums.autodesk.com/t5/revit-api-forum/method-getmaterialarea-appears-to-use-different-formulas-for/td-p/11988215):
+GetMaterialArea returns different results for different kinds of elements, as explained in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on the [method `GetMaterialArea` appears to use different formulas for computing the area depending on the element category](https://forums.autodesk.com/t5/revit-api-forum/method-getmaterialarea-appears-to-use-different-formulas-for/td-p/11988215):